-In situations like these, Scrivito lets you move the changes made to specific pages or other CMS objects to a different working copy which can then be published instantly.
+In situations like these, Scrivito lets you move specific new or changed pages or images, etc., to a different working copy which can then be published spontaneously.
 Note, however, that changes can only be moved if the editor is permitted to edit in the working copy.
 This is not the case if, for instance, a workflow is active and the editor has requested a publish.